 Princess Diana’s involvement in the anti-mines cause implied a call for a worldwide ban on mines.
 In 1999, 122 countries signed the Ottawa Treaty, which prohibits the use, production, stockpiling and transfer of anti-personnel mines.
 Thirty-three countries, however, have not signed the Mine Ban Treaty.

 Angelika Jarosławska Sapieha as humanitarian and anti-landmine activist support an anti-landmine campaign and together with the UN Peacekeepers NGOs will provide necessary measures on collections of funds and providing of medical support for rehabilitation of kids – victims of conflicts on the international level.
 Princess Angelika continues her international activity under the flag of SPIA Humanitarian Support and Development as cooperation part of SPIA East Europe & Asia and SPIA Humanitarian Development under the umbrella of UN Global Protection Cluster Program for UN Mine Ban Treaty.

 We need to humanize the landmine statistic of survivors and victims.
 The world is too little aware of the suffering of the landmines victims, killed or maimed by these barbaric weapons, sitting on the ground sometimes from 40 years or more, before they will explode under the child’s feet.
 These weapons of war kill in peacetime.Cambodia is still one of the most heavily mined countries in the world.

 Dozens of civilians are injured or killed every year by them.
 Millions of the landmines have now been cleared, but there is still a long way to go.
 We need your involvement!
 Let more people know about the landmines around the world and get involved!

-The world is too little aware of the waste of life, limb and land which anti-personnel landmines are causing among some of the poorest people on earth.
+The world is too little aware of the waste of life, limb and land which antipersonnel landmines are causing among some of the poorest people on earth.